-Understanding the customer and product lifecycle visibility are core focus areas for manufacturing organizations, with customer and prospect data (64%), market data (59%), connected product data (58%), and supply-chain data (58%) being the most used data sources.
+Understanding the customer and product lifecycle visibility are core focus areas for manufacturing organizations, with customer and prospect data (56%), connected product data (50%), customer sentiment data (50%), supply-chain data (49%), and market data (48%) being the most used data sources.

-While the changing behaviors of both customers and therefore products, provide increasingly complex data, new opportunities to meet customer needs emerge.
-This is particularly important across the industry to give organizations a unified view of their customer and product data across the business and within departments.
-This is further reiterated by those that use data and analytics to improve the customer experience and satisfaction (61%) - engaging with customer centric data sources will pave the way for organizations to be able to improve the overall experience.
+While the changing behaviors of both customers, and therefore products, provides increasingly complex data, new opportunities to meet customer needs emerge.
+This is particularly important across the industry, to give organizations a unified view of their customer and product data across the business and within departments.
+This is further reiterated by those that use data and analytics to improve the customer experience and satisfaction (58%) - engaging with customer centric data sources will pave the way for organizations to be able to improve the overall experience.

-As well as improving the customer experience, reducing risks (61%) and gaining a competitive edge (55%) are other areas organizations currently use data and analytics for.
+As well as improving the customer experience, reducing risks (56%) and gaining a competitive edge (51%) are other areas organizations currently use data and analytics for.
 Manufacturers can enable a range of powerful use cases by harnessing data and applying modern analytics, such as throughput optimization and predictive maintenance, to reduce business risks and increase competitiveness.
 Data and analytics will allow organizations to optimize their product scheduling, sales forecasting, reduce costs, and increase profitability with customers.

 Organizations also demonstrate engaging with several stages across the data lifecycle process.
-Data collection (72%), security and governance (69%), and data enrichment (61%) are the main areas utilized in this context.
-Data digestion and monitoring at the Edge, as well as data pipeline processing are of course essential in this context; with the sheer volume of data organizations will be expected to manage on a frequent basis.
+Data collection (64%), security and governance (61%), and data enrichment (54%) are the main areas utilized in this context.
+Data digestion and monitoring at the Edge, as well as data pipeline processing, are of course essential, with the sheer volume of data organizations will be expected to manage on a frequent basis.

 Manufacturing velocity is also critical to operations, in terms of how fast materials under process are moving towards a dispatchable state.
-It's positive then, that around a third (31%) of IT decision makers (ITDMs) have completely achieved leveraging solutions optimized for speed and access across on premises and cloud infrastructure.
+It's positive then, that two fifths (40%) of IT decision makers (ITDMs) have completely achieved leveraging solutions optimized for speed and access across on-premises and cloud infrastructure.